 The submodules of an SPA are classical finite automata (FAs) that are not interconnected, and the transitions do not manipulate the stack directly.
 Instead, each call symbol is associated with a specific automaton.
-Whenever the symbol corresponding to the FA \(\mathcal{A}\) is read, a call to this automaton is performed, with a jump to its initial state.
-Later on, when a sub-word is accepted by $\mathcal{A}$ and followed by a return symbol, we go back to the state from which we read the call symbol.
+Whenever the call symbol corresponding to the FA \(\mathcal{A}\) is read by the SPA, a call to this automaton is performed, with a jump to its initial state.
+Later on, when a sub-word is accepted by $\mathcal{A}$ and followed by a return symbol, the SPA goes back to the state from which it reads the call symbol.
 While a stack is maintained to remember the calls, it is handled purely by the semantics of SPAs, i.e., none of the transitions explicitly push or pop.
 In~\cite{frohme2021spa}, an active learning algorithm for SPAs is also presented.
 Interestingly, SPAs are strictly less expressive than VPAs.